TimeFlow: Temporal Conditioning for Longitudinal Brain MRI Registration and Aging Analysis: Results

 \subsection{Prospective studies: Predicting the future}

 We first evaluate TimeFlow's performance in prospective scenarios, specifically, its ability to extrapolate deformation fields to predict future brain scans.
-TimeFlow supports two forms of prospective analysis: (1) Given two available scans and a future time variable $t>1$, the model directly predicts the corresponding deformation fields and resulting future MRI images; (2) Given an observed future scan, TimeFlow can infer the corresponding $\phi_t$ and use the estimated time variable $t$ as a surrogate metric to quantify the biological aging progression. \paragraph{\textbf{Given t, predict the future image}} A significant advantage of TimeFlow, as described in~\Cref{sec:method}, is its ability to extrapolate deformation fields to future timepoints beyond the observed interval.
+TimeFlow supports two forms of prospective analysis: (1) Given two available scans and a future time variable $t>1$, the model directly predicts the corresponding deformation fields and resulting future MRI images; (2) Given an observed future scan, TimeFlow can infer the corresponding $\phi_t$ and use the estimated time variable $t$ as a quantitative metric to quantify the biological aging progression. \paragraph{\textbf{Given t, predict the future image}} A significant advantage of TimeFlow, as described in~\Cref{sec:method}, is its ability to extrapolate deformation fields to future timepoints beyond the observed interval.
 The quantitative performance of TimeFlow's extrapolation forecasting is reported in~\Cref{tab:reg_results}.
 The metrics are computed with respect to the ground truth future scans.
 Results clearly demonstrate that TimeFlow consistently achieves superior extrapolation accuracy compared to baseline methods, yielding the lowest MAE and highest PSNR (\Cref{fig:ext_bars}), even when evaluated in a zero-shot manner on the unseen OASIS dataset.
 Note that Seq-VXM cannot carry out future predictions; thus, it is excluded from this comparison.
+In addition, the Dice score metric reported in~\Cref{tab:adni_dice,fig:ext_dice_box} further confirms, in agreement with the intensity-based metrics, that TimeFlow achieves better anatomical region alignment.
 Qualitative extrapolation results are visualized in~\Cref{fig:qual} (Year 8) and~\Cref{fig:qual_ext_left}, illustrating TimeFlow's accuracy by comparing to the ground truth images.
 Moreover, \Cref{fig:qual_ext_right} demonstrates extrapolation at a large $t$ ($t=2,4,6$) where ground truth is not available.
 In these cases, NODER produces unrealistic and anatomically implausible deformations, resulting in significant errors in future image prediction.
 Similarly, VXM/\textsubscript{diff}, which applies linear scaling to displacement/velocity fields, generates unsmooth deformations (indicated by high NDV) and dissolves the brain, causing the anatomical details to fade.
 In contrast, TimeFlow/\textsubscript{diff} consistently generates smooth and coherent extrapolated deformation fields, quantitatively supported by the lowest MAE and minimal NDV values in~\Cref{tab:reg_results}.